sashah12/NFL-Big-Data-Bowl-2026/README.md

 - Safeties are stepping into run support or inside zones
 - Targeted Receiver is typically in a tight split and part of either a bunch/stack.

-For example, as seen in Week 3 of Eagles vs. Bucs, all parts of TB's Corner route criteria are fulfilled, and the model knows exactly where the ball is going even before Mayfield catches the snap.
+For example, as seen in Week 3 of Eagles vs. Bucs, all parts of TB's main Corner route criteria listed above are fulfilled, and the model knows precisely that the ball is going to Mike Evans on a corner route way before Mayfield catches the snap.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/d325da62-73ea-44c9-8f8d-b05193a7150a" alt="KC_GO_1" width="600">